mowings/picam_simple_server/README.md

 If you want the server to run as a managed service, you can easily create a [simple upstart job](http://stackful-dev.com/what-every-developer-needs-to-know-about-ubuntu-upstart.html).

 ### camserv.py
 camserve is installed and run exactly like capture.py, but you can add parameters to the URL to change the camera settings prior to taking a picture.
 Most settings from the API are supported.
 You can also change the image format and quality, as well as switch to and from the video port for capturing.
 Note that only the most minimal parameter checking is done.
-The main pirpose of camserv is to allow you to play with the pcam settings without needing a monitor.
+The main purpose of camserv is to allow you to play with the picam settings without needing a monitor.

 To run the server: